3D-MOLECULE-GENERATION/anonymous/README.md

 ```
 ## Data

-The data used for training/evaluation would have been provided through the submission site in a folder named  `Data`.
+The data used for training/evaluation would have been provided through the submission site in a folder named  `Data` or [Google Drive folder](https://drive.google.com/drive/folders/1qzuYX39_apCWcZ6yFMkY9RYAI8ijfmvY?usp=drive_link).

 ```bash
 Data